scikit-build/scikit-build-core/docs/overrides.md

 options, and those will override if all the items in the `if` are true.
 They will match top to bottom, overriding previous matches.

+If an override does not match, it's contents are ignored, including invalid options.
+Combined with the `if.version` override, this allows using overrides to support a range of scikit-build-core versions that added settings you want to use.

+### `version` (version)

+The version of scikit-build-core itself.
+Takes a specifier set.
+If this is provided, unknown overrides will not be validated unless it's a match.

 ### `python-version` (version)

 The two-digit Python version.
 Takes a specifier set.